-4-sided dice similar to the modern d4 are actually the oldest dice ever discovered in archeological digs.
-The Royal Game of Ur used d4s and one was uncovered in an ancient dig site and dated to over 5,000 years old.
+The d4 is among the oldest dice ever discovered in an archeological dig.
+The Royal Game of Ur used d4s.
+One such d4 was discovered in an ancient dig site and dated to be over 5,000 years old.